 - Committed an act that is inconsistent with the public interest

 Food and Drug Administration (FDA) Debarment List

-The FDA Debarment List consists of individuals who have been convicted of a felony related to the development and/or approval of a pharmaceutical product, or any drug product under the Food, Drug and Cosmetic Act (FDCA).
-Monitoring individuals and parties on this list ensure you are maintaining compliance with FDA standards and no potential or current employee or provider has any convictions against them.
+The FDA Debarment List consists of individuals who have been convicted of a felony related to the development and/or approval of a pharmaceutical product, or any drug product under the Food, Drug, and Cosmetic Act (FDCA).
+Monitoring individuals and parties on this list ensure you are maintaining compliance with FDA standards and that no potential or current employee or provider has any convictions against them.

 Best Practices for Screening Prescribers and Pharmacies

 Monitoring the various lists and databases from the DEA and FDA is critical in your compliance program and ongoing provider and prescriber screening.
 ProviderTrust solutions help save you time and resources when it comes to verifying that none of your staff or affiliates are present in these databases.